The Best Vinyl Plank Flooring for Your Home in 2024

 Q. What’s the best thickness for vinyl plank flooring?

 It depends on which is most suitable for the installation.
-With WPC flooring, a thinner plank may be perfectly acceptable in areas of low traffic, whereas a thicker flexible luxury vinyl plank is probably desirable in lounge or other high-traffic areas.
+With WPC flooring, a thinner plank may be perfectly acceptable in areas of low traffic, whereas a thicker flexible luxury vinyl plank flooring is probably desirable in lounge or other high-traffic areas.
 However, SPC can be very tough, despite being comparatively thin.
 It’s important to consider what happens at the transition between rooms.
 Choosing a vinyl plank that is too thick can lead to problems with leveling at the doorway.

-Q. Is there such a thing as scratch-proof vinyl flooring?
+Q. Is there such a thing as scratchproof vinyl flooring?

-Vinyl plank flooring is best described as scratch resistant rather than scratch-proof, though it does depend on the quality of the product chosen.
+Vinyl plank flooring is best described as scratch-resistant rather than scratchproof, though it does depend on the quality of the product chosen.
 Some can be very tough indeed, and many are more resistant to damage than expensive hardwood flooring.
 Scratching isn’t a common problem, but it can happen.
-When moving furniture or appliances it’s a good idea to lift rather than drag them, for example.
+When moving furniture or appliances, it’s a good idea to lift rather than drag them, for example.

 Q. Can I install vinyl plank flooring on my own?